-January 2020 Dynamic Facilitation skills seminar planned for South County / Watsonville
+January 2020 Dynamic Facilitation skills seminar, South County / Watsonville

 Dynamic Facilitation training is a 3-day seminar, designed to demonstrate the ‘Dynamic Facilitation’ [DF] model and give trainees the opportunity to immediately dive into practice with real issues.
 In this regard, contentious or gnarly issues from any sphere are perfect to raise within the context of the training, indeed are considered fine grist for the mill!

-Dynamic Facilitation is a facilitator training like no other, and, as you will learn, a core component of the civic ‘Wisdom Council Process’ [WCP].
+Dynamic Facilitation is a facilitator training like no other, a core component of the civic ‘Wisdom Council Process’ [WCP].

 From Center for Wise Democracy website:

-“In this seminar you will learn key leadership skills — how to help diverse groups address and solve impossible-seeming issues, conflicts, and other difficult tasks, where they creatively achieve unity in a fairly short time.
-Furthermore, in this seminar people learn the core thinking process of democracy, that it isn’t about debating, negotiating, deliberating, or decision-making … although of course these all play a vital role.
+“In this seminar you learn key leadership skills — how to help diverse groups address and solve impossible-seeming issues, conflicts, and other difficult tasks, where they creatively achieve unity in a fairly short time.
+Furthermore, the seminar gives people practice in the core thinking process of democracy, that it isn’t about debating, negotiating, deliberating, or decision-making … although of course these all play a vital role.
 More fundamentally thought, true democracy is about “choice-creating” … where diverse people face the key issues with respect, and mutually create win/win answers.
 As expressed by Mary Parker Follet in her 1918 book “The New State” … The very essence and substance of democracy is the creating of the collective will.
 Without this activity the forms of democracy are useless, and the aims of democracy are always unfulfilled.

 “Choice-creating is the kind of thinking we need. … It’s heartfelt and creative, where people address the most important impossible-seeming issues and achieve breakthrough progress.
 It often arises naturally in a crisis when normal thinking can’t work.
 Then in those special circumstances people may put aside their egos and roles to say what they really think with feeling.
 Judgment is held at bay so the group has more room to roam.
 And people seek answers that work for everyone … and for the situation … and for future generations.
 Paradoxically as people become more unique by expressing themselves authentically,, group unity can arise more fully.
 This unity occurs through shifts and breakthroughs, not through negotiation or compromise….
 There should be an ongoing “We the People” for each level of society—nation, community, city, world, etc.— where “We the People” provide responsible leadership to “decision-makers”.
 (See the chart contrasting decision-making and choice-creating) —Jim Rough